Program description - May 2023

 Tuition & fees

-Tuition and fee details for the 2021-2022 year are listed below.
-Fees for the next academic year are unavailable at this time.
+Tuition and fee details for the 2022-2023 year are listed below.
 Books and supplies are additional.
+Tuition and fee details for terms starting September 2023 and later will be available Spring 2023.

 Canadian fee details (non co-op option)